ruby-R53/C64play/README.md

     to load a custom configuration file and the file is always loaded from the same location ¯\\_(ツ)\_/¯
 - STILView
-  - Never used it, don't wanna take care of something I never messed with...
+  - Never used it, didn't wanna take care of something I never messed with...

 ### Requirements

 - autotools
-- libsidplayfp
+- libsidplayfp (version 2.0.0 or higher)
 - pod2man
 - patience
 - and a decent computer to better enjoy the emulation!